gallegosg/react-native-popin-button/README.md

 ## react-native-popin-button

-Button for React Native that pops-in/shrinks when you press it
+Button wrapper for React Native that shrinks/expands when you press it

 ### Installation